STAC-USC/3DGS_Compression_Adaptive_Voxelization/README.md

 Set up two Conda environments:

 - `gaussian_splatting`: used for retraining the 3DGS model and rendering
-- `c3dgs`: used for VQ-based covariance compression
+- `c3dgs`: used for lossy covariance compression

 ---